This is the fifth post in a series of pregnancy related posts. You can read my previous posts here:

-I have found that it helps to focus on getting back to the preconception diet I was eating before my food choices changed during my first trimester.
-Lots of high-quality protein (especially egg yolks and red meats), healthy fats and lots of veggies (especially dark green leafy ones).
+I have found that it helps to focus on getting back to the preconception diet I was eating before my food choices changed during

 The preconception diet and the postpartum healing diet are pretty much the same – nutrient-dense healing diets.
 I also started taking liver capsules for an extra nutrient punch.

 Once you are healed, get moving!
 This has been the most important thing for me in my fourth trimester.
 We were out walking with little E the week after he was born and I think that made a huge difference in how I felt about my body and the whole postpartum experience.

 My little guy was born via unplanned c-section, so I have had to wait longer to get back to the exercises that I am used to.
 Since E was 6 weeks, I have been doing bodyweight exercises and walking every day.
 I cannot wait to start lifting heavy (ish) things again in a few weeks when I am more confident I am healed.

 Keep reminding yourself of all of the good things you are doing for